Planning for What Matters Most

 - Deed Transfers — we prepare and record all deeds needed to transfer your real property into the trust

-Everything in the Complete Plan, plus:- Family Meeting — we sit down with you and your adult children, successor trustee, or other key family members to walk through your plan together, answer their questions, and make sure the people who will carry out your wishes understand what to do (available in person or by video)
+Family Preparation- Family Meeting — we sit down with you and your adult children, successor trustee, or other key family members to walk through the plan and answer questions

 - Priority Scheduling — direct access to your attorney and priority appointment scheduling for any questions or concerns during the coverage period